Navigating the SMS Campaign Approval Process

 - Content can be informational (e.g., event reminders, service updates) or promotional (e.g., store promotions, special offers, product discounts).

-- If you collect consent on a website form where consumers provide their cell phone numbers and check a box to provide consent, please share the URL of the web page.
+- If you collect consent on a website form where consumers provide their cell phone numbers and check a box to provide consent, you’ll need to share the URL of the web page.
 The checkbox for SMS consent should be unchecked by default and not required.
-The consent language should read, “I consent to receive SMS from [Business Name].
-Reply STOP to opt-out.”
+Here is an example of consent language: “By submitting this form and signing up for texts, you consent to receive text messages (e.g. status alerts, reminders) from [Company Name] at the number provided, including messages sent by autodial.
+Consent is not a condition of purchase.
+Message and data rates may apply.
+Message frequency varies.
+Unsubscribe at any time by replying STOP or clicking the unsubscribe link (where available).
+Reply HELP for help.
+View our Privacy Policy at [link] and our Terms and Conditions at [link].”

 Other methods of obtaining consent may include clicking a button on a mobile page, sending a message from the consumer’s mobile device that contains an advertising word, or signing up at a point-of-sale (POS) or another message sender on-site location.
 For each method, you must provide specific proof of consent, such as screenshots or other documentation demonstrating how the consent was collected.